New Mexico magic and Arizona wonders

 Willcox, AZ 85643

-I confess that I did not recognize the name Rex Allen until we stepped inside this museum.
+I confess that I did not recognize the name Rex Allen until we entered this museum.
 He is the “Arizona Cowboy!”
-You may remember his songs also.
+You may also remember his songs.
 Crying in the Chapel?
 Tiny Bubbles?
-He recorded many hit country songs and was a star in many country western movies.
+He recorded many hit country songs and starred in many country western movies.

 The museum in Willcox displays memorabilia from Rex Allen’s very successful and long career in radio and movies from the early 50s through the 70s.
-His son, Rex Allen, Jr., followed in his father’s footsteps and became a successful entertainer as well.
+His son, Rex Allen, Jr., followed in his father’s footsteps and became a successful entertainer.

-Bronze statue of Rex Allen and burial site of his beloved horse, KoKo, at the statue’s foot.
+The bronze statue of Rex Allen and the burial site of his beloved horse, KoKo, are at the statue’s foot.

 Willcox Cemetery

 Wyatt Earp’s youngest brother, Warren Baxter Earp, is buried at this cemetery, so we decided to drive by on our way out of town.
-This little adventure turned out to be almost as hair-raising as the tire lug nut failure we had in Houston some time ago.
-See What could possibly go wrong.
+This little adventure was almost as hair-raising as the tire lug nut failure in Houston some time ago.
+See what could go wrong.

-We found the cemetery quickly enough, down a bumpy and rough dirt road.
+We found the cemetery quickly, down a bumpy, rough dirt road.
 We wandered through the cemetery a bit and found the Earp gravestone.
 The “situation” occurred when the navigator (me) gave a wrong turn instruction.

-We took another fork in the road and ended up engulfed by mesquite trees on a road that led to we had no idea where.
+We took another fork in the road and ended up engulfed by mesquite trees on a road we had no idea led to.
 Steve got out of the RV, took his machete (I had no idea he traveled with a machete!), and walked down the road to see where it led.

 That’s when I saw the three wild (?) dogs wandering ahead of him.
 Fortunately, the dogs did not attack him, and he did not have to bushwhack our way out of the mesquite jungle.
-Instead, he found a way through OFF the road.
+Instead, he found a way off the road.

 He drove out into the field to keep the RV from being scratched to pieces by the trees, and we escaped back to civilization.
-It was a long 45-minute ordeal, though, in rattlesnake, wild dog, wilderness desert country.
+It was a long 45-minute ordeal in rattlesnake, wild dog, wilderness desert country.
 Good times!

 I’ll end this story with that bit of adventure.
-Just think, we could still be out there on that middle of nowhere dirt road, living off the grid in our RV house, waiting for AAA to find us.
+Just think, we could still be out there on that middle-of-nowhere dirt road, living off the grid in our RV house, waiting for AAA to find us.
 Thank goodness Steve found us a way out.
-On to Tuscon now.
+On to Tucson now.